beingRD/Vapor-Dummy-Example/README.md

 Run Command on Terminal

-1. To create a new project
+1. To create a new project, the "-n" flag gives you a bare bones template by automatically answering no to all the packages questions.
 ```
 $dev vapor new project_name -n
 $dev vapor --help